DevilishSpirits/arcollect/webext-adder/README.md

 * `name` is the username on the platform.
 Often something not very pretty with a limited charset.
 For example on Twitter `"@DevilishSpirits"`.
 * `title` is the pretty username, if different from the `name` title.
 For example on Twitter `"D-Spirits"`.
 * `url` is the account URL.
+* `banner` describe how to download an optional account banner.
+(Supported in a future release)
 * `icon` describe how to download the account avatar, most times the `https://` CDN link just works.
 * `desc` is the account description.
 * `createdate` is the UNIX timestamp of when the account has been created (optional).